| Hanging beside her in the shadow-creatures

 Legolas lifted his little son onto his shoulder, and held him

-tightly, burying his face in the boys soft, pale hair.
-He
+tightly, burying his face in the boys soft, pale hair; he

 smelled of fresh, green leaves.